UniVE-SSV/SoftwareArchitectures24/_docs/aws-lambda/introduction.md

 Take a look at the page.
 The idea of AWS Lambda is that you write a function (see the example), and AWS provides you with the server that runs that function without worrying about scaling, resource allocations, etc.
 Clicking the "Create a Function" button takes you to the dashboard:
 ![AWS Intro 6]({{ site.baseurl }}/images/awslambda_intro_6.png)
 Here, you can monitor your functions and inspect some metrics.
-In the next section, we will explain briefly how the platform works.
 ## Exercises
 1. Follow the Tutorial:
 ![AWS Intro 7]({{ site.baseurl }}/images/awslambda_intro_7.png)